hbc/HBC_master/training/index.md

 *In addition, we also teach short courses for [Harvard Catalyst](http://catalyst.harvard.edu/services/bioinformatics-workshops/).*

+#### [Join our mailing list](https://hsphsun3.harvard.edu/mailman/listinfo/hbctraining) if you are interested in receiving emails from us about bioinformatics trainings!

 ***

 ## Upcoming workshops

-**[Join our mailing list](https://hsphsun3.harvard.edu/mailman/listinfo/hbctraining)** if you are interested in receiving emails from us about training opportunities.

 [Click here](https://hbctraining.github.io/main/) for descriptions of all the workshops we offer, as well as links to the materials/lessons.